xXAlmondddDXx/ArduinoSmartDoorLock_Code/README.md

 Software: Arduino IDE (Board: Arduino Uno), Arduino Bluetooth Controller (by Giristudio).

-The main code of the project is the 'Smart_Door_Lock_Fingerprint.ino', kindly access it for an overview.
+The main code of the project is the 'Smart_Door_Lock_System_Main.ino', kindly access it for an overview.
 The other file will be the sub-functions which has been merged into the main code.

 I hope you like the project.
 Thank You!